 I see mindset as an essential factor in an individual’s development of healthy self-esteem that represents an ideal way of life.
-It is a valuable tool that affects our daily thought process and our most intimate beliefs.
+It is a valuable tool that affects our daily thought processes and our most intimate beliefs.
 It also partly dictates where we as a people would find ourselves within our communities.
-So like I mentioned earlier, yes we need basic amenities in these modern times to live a universal experience of comfort but are the people of that society ready to accept those amenities or solutions?
+So as I mentioned earlier, yes we need basic amenities in these modern times to live a universal experience of comfort but are the people of that society ready to accept those amenities or solutions?
 So this makes it essential to learn advanced procedures that would help in the orientation of the people in our community – To Either learn how to take advantage of existing opportunities within the system or to learn how to demand the needed opportunities that would aid the progress of sustainable development in the society.

 How has it been doing a sort of “Socio-Economic” evangelism for people?

 I would say, so far so good.
 The feedback has been quite motivating, and people welcome the idea with enthusiasm.
 I think it is because people enjoy learning about the opportunities they have as citizens and the endless possibilities of influence they have available to make necessary demands for their own needs and success as a community

 What are the challenges to your work?
 How have you overcome some and what are the most prominent ones?

 Our challenges are not any more different than problems faced by organisations making efforts to be solutions to our existing issues within the Nigerian system.
 There are challenges of limited accessibility to remote communities and the struggle of acceptance of presented programs by the locals in small communities.

-How do you recommend Government and individuals and Private Organizations like yours remedy this problem?
+How do you recommend governments and individuals and Private Organizations like yours remedy this problem?

-Well like I said earlier, its always about trying harder to strategically study a given problem at any given time and then putting in the effort to create a solution that would foster significant socio-economic development to the grassroots in our respective communities
+Well like I said earlier, its always about trying harder to strategically study a given problem at any given time and then putting in the effort to create a solution that would foster significant socio-economic development at the grassroots in our respective communities

 How can readers engage you?